eyeseast/namethis/README.md

 For any given name, I want to know:

- - How popular has it been over the years?
+ - How popular has it been over the years? (column chart)
- - When was it most popular?
+ - When was it most popular? (text)
- - How will it sound with my last name?
+ - How will it sound with my last name? (pairing)
  - What's the gender balance?
-Is it more often a boy's or girl's name?
+Is it more often a boy's or girl's name? (pie or divided box)
- - What names are similar?
+ - What names are similar? (this is hard)